-However, since you’re just starting out on the blogosphere, getting your guest articles accepted on relevant blogs might be a very daunting task.
+However, since you’re just starting on the blogosphere, getting your guest articles accepted on relevant blogs might be a very daunting task.

-#Tip 1.
-Start With Your Peers.
+Tip 1.
+Start With Your Peers

-#Tips 2.
-Read Guest Post Guidelines.
+Tips 2.
+Read Guest Post Guidelines

-Look for the popular posts on the sidebar to see what type of articles readers are sharing and commenting on the most, see how you can come up with something better but with a similar approach.
+Look for the popular posts on the sidebar to see what type of articles readers are sharing and commenting on the most.
+See how you can come up with something better but with a similar approach.

 Important: Search for posts written by “guest authors” using the blog search box.

-#Tips 3.
-Don’t Write Epic Content, Write Useful Content.
+Tips 3.
+Don’t Write Epic Content, Write Useful Content

-This is confusing?
+This is confusing.
 Probably not!

-A post may be said to be EPIC, this might come so because of its nature of design, formatting, length, quality of research etc…
+A post may be said to be EPIC, this might come so because of its nature of design, formatting, length, quality of research, etc…

 But if it does not provide the consumer with any meaningful benefits, is not useful to that reader.